tuga06/hardware-software-interface/labs/lab-07/tasks/stack-addressing/README.md

 1. Print the vector allocated on the stack element by element.
 Think about where you should start displaying and what size each element has.

+> **NOTE:** You should only push 10 elements on the stack.
-> **NOTE:** After a successful implementation, the program should display something similar to the following output (it won't be exactly the same, stack memory addresses may differ):
+After a successful implementation, the program should display something similar to the following output (it won't be exactly the same, stack memory addresses may differ):
 >
 >```c
 >0xffcf071b: 65